Push for police reform creates rift in Maryland’s Democratic caucus

 His amendment passed 8 to 3.

-The committee also added amendments that mirror protections contained in the police bill of rights: allowing disciplinary records to be scrubbed after a certain period, and prohibiting complaints against officers from being used as evidence in administrative or court proceedings if the officer was exonerated, or if a disciplinary hearing determined that the charges were unsustained or unfounded.
+The committee also added amendments that mirror protections contained in the police bill of rights: allowing disciplinary records to be scrubbed after a certain period and prohibiting complaints against officers from being used as evidence in administrative or court proceedings if the officer was exonerated, or if a disciplinary hearing determined that the charges were unsustained or unfounded.

 The police union supported all those changes.
 It argued strongly against Carter’s proposal to give police chiefs so much power over disciplinary decisions, saying that could result in unfair decisions, including against minority police officers.